Navigating the Fourth Trimester: Your Essential Postpartum Guide

 1. Nutrition and Hydration

-2. Massage, Movement and Postpartum Exercise
+2. Massage, Movement, and Exercise

 Need a Doula?